-Editor’s note: This document is a compilation of contributions to the Working Party 4C meeting in April 2024.
-The content has not been reviewed, discussed or agreed by Working Party 4C.

-Editor’s note: This document is currently presented in two parts: Part A for the technical characteristics of systems and Part B for the sharing and compatibility studies.
-Working Party 4C may later decide to merge these parts into a single working document, or to keep as separate working documents.

-PART A

-Technical characteristics

 Introduction

 A new agenda item 1.13 was approved at WRC-23 to study possible new allocations to the mobile-satellite service for direct connectivity between space stations and International Mobile Telecommunications (IMT) user equipment to complement terrestrial IMT network coverage in the frequency range between 694/698 MHz and 2.7 GHz, taking into account the IMT frequency arrangements addressed in the most recent version of Recommendation ITU-R M.1036, in accordance with Resolution 253 (WRC-23).
 The resolves 2 of this Resolution invites the ITU Radiocommunication Sector to study the spectrum requirements and technical, operational and regulatory matters related to the implementation of the mobile-satellite service (MSS) for direct connectivity to the IMT user equipment to complement the terrestrial IMT network coverage.
 This report aims to investigate technical and operational matters of MSS for direct connectivity to the IMT user equipment.

-Basic concepts

-– How MSS would be used as satellite component of IMT networks and may use the same frequency bands with terrestrial component of IMT?

-– What type of MSS networks will be used?
-LEO, MEO, GEO.

-– ….
-[TBD]